I’m not a role model, am I?

 I try not to be horrible to my partner, but I moan to him at least 5 days a week.
 I don’t even know what it is that I want any more; I’m so far from it I can’t even see it.

-When I signed up for uni I didn’t just want to change my life, I wanted to change lives of millions of people who live in care homes that may be not adjusted to their needs.
+When I signed up for uni I didn’t just want to change my life, I wanted to change lives of millions of people who live in care homes.
 But how do I do that?
 Universities don’t work like that – they take money from you, provide some information that you have to process and then you get a certificate, that’s it.

 Even people who manage to make it work for them (and what I mean here is: they get better career prospects) are not able to change the world.
-Even Greta didn’t get what she wanted yet.
+Even Greta didn’t get what she wanted.